 The Utah State Highway Safety Office's telephone survey found that of people who consumed alcohol, 32.3% had a very negative view of the state's 0.05% BAC per se law in 2019, compared to 4.6% of people who did not consume alcohol.
-Approximately 22% of people who consumed alcohol indicated that they had changed their behavior as result of the lower BAC standard.
-Of people that changed their behavior, the most common changes reported were: using alternate forms of transportation (25.5%), only drinking at home (23.6%), decreasing the amount of alcohol consumed (20.0%), being more aware/careful (14.5%), and not drinking and driving (12.7%).
+Approximately 22% of people who consumed alcohol indicated that they had changed their behaviors as result of the lower BAC level.
+Of people that changed their behaviors, the most common changes reported were: using alternate forms of transportation (25.5%), only drinking at home (23.6%), decreasing the amount of alcohol consumed (20.0%), being more aware/careful (14.5%), and not drinking and driving (12.7%).
 While this evidence from Utah suggests drivers may abstain from alcohol-impaired driving or may shift to driving at lower BAC levels as a result of lowering the BAC standard to 0.05%, results may not be generalizable to Washington State.
 Data from the Behavioral Risk Factor Surveillance System (BRFSS) showed that, in 2016 (prior to the passage of Utah's 0.05% BAC per se law), 31.7% of Utah adults reported having at least one drink of alcohol within the past 30 days compared to 54% of U.S. adults and 58.7% of Washington State adults.
-Therefore, since the drinking culture and alcohol environment in Utah may not be generalizable to Washington State, Washington drivers may not change their behavior to the same degree as Utah drivers as a result of lowering the DUI per se BAC.
+Alcohol consumption per capita has been significantly and positively associated with crash-related fatalities.
+Therefore, since the drinking culture and alcohol environment in Utah may not be generalizable to Washington State, Washington drivers may not change their behaviors to the same degree as Utah drivers as a result of lowering the DUI per se BAC.

 Lastly, criminal legal research has suggested that deterrence theory is based on whether the certainty, severity, or swiftness of legal punishments will lower crime rates.
-For example, deterrence theory suggests that perception of punishment matters if increased punishment is "recognized by the public."
-BAC laws seek to influence driver behavior through both specific deterrence (i.e., legal consequences) and general deterrence (i.e., discouraging drinking and driving).
-Therefore, if people perceive that modifying DUI-related crimes by lowering the per se BAC will result in certain, severe, or swift sanctions at 0.05%, the perception of criminal charges may also impact behavior.
+1,30,58 For example. deterrence theory suggests that perception of punishment matters if increased punishment is "recognized by the public."
+58 BAC laws seek to influence driver behaviors through both specific deterrence (i.e., legal consequences) and general deterrence (i.e., discouraging drinking and driving).
+Therefore, if people perceive that modifying DUI-related crimes by lowering the per se BAC will result in certain, severe, or swift sanctions at 0.05%, the perception of criminal charges may also impact behaviors.
 The 2014 survey of drivers' knowledge, attitudes, and beliefs about lowering the per se BAC from 0.08% to 0.05% found that drivers "thought the most likely outcome of alcohol-impaired driving was getting into a crash (3.9 [out of 5, with 1 being "not at all likely" and 5 being "very likely"]).
-The likelihood ratings for the remaining three outcomes (getting stopped, arrested, or convicted for drinking and driving) were all above 3, the midpoint of the scale, suggesting that they were also considered to be moderately likely outcomes."
-The authors concluded that lack of knowledge about the current BAC, "combined with [drivers'] reporting moderate likelihood of an alcohol-impaired driver being stopped by police or being arrested are suggestive of the usefulness (but are not conclusive) of publicity and enforcement to increase knowledge of the [BAC level] and the perception that drivers will be stopped when in violation of this level."
-While information from key informants indicates SB 5002 would likely not change enforcement of the DUI per se BAC, some key informants have expressed concern that lowering the BAC to 0.05% may increase pullovers and arrests (personal communications, June 2022).
-Therefore, it is not possible to conclude how the bill may impact people's perception of being stopped, arrested, or convicted for alcohol-impaired driving.
+The likelihood ratings for the remaining three outcomes (getting stopped, arrested, or convicted for drinking and driving) were all above 3, the midpoint of the scale, suggesting that they were also considered to be moderately likely outcomes."35 The authors concluded that lack of knowledge about the current BAC, "combined with [drivers'] reporting moderate likelihood of an alcohol-impaired driver being stopped by police or being arrested are suggestive of the usefulness (but are not conclusive) of publicity and enforcement to increase knowledge of the [BAC level] and the perception that drivers will be stopped when in violation of this level."35